 Vidyan Ravinthiran was born in Leeds, to Sri Lankan Tamils.
 His first book of poems, Grun-tu-molani (Bloodaxe Books, 2014), was shortlisted for the Forward Prize for Best First Collection, the Seamus Heaney Centre Poetry Prize and the Michael Murphy Memorial Prize.
-His second, The Million-petalled Flower of Being Here (Bloodaxe Books, 2019), won a Northern Writers Award and a Poetry Book Society Recommendation.
+His second, The Million-petalled Flower of Being Here (Bloodaxe Books, 2019), won a Northern Writers' Award and was a Poetry Book Society Recommendation.
 It was shortlisted for the 2019 Forward Prize for Best Collection, the 2019 T.S.
 Eliot Prize and the 2021 Ledbury Munthe Poetry Prize for Second Collections.
 Vidyan Ravinthiran is co-editor with Seni Seneviratne and Shash Trevett of the anthology Out of Sri Lanka (Bloodaxe Books, 2023), a Poetry Book Society Special Commendation.
 After teaching at the universities of Cambridge, Durham and Birmingham in the UK, he now teaches at Harvard in the US.
 He is the author of Elizabeth Bishop's Prosaic (Bucknell, 2015), winner of both the University English Prize and the Warren-Brooks Award for Outstanding Literary Criticism; a collection of essays, Worlds Woven Together (Columbia University Press, 2022; a critical study, Spontaneity and Form in Modern Prose (OUP, 2020); and Asian/Other, a fusion of poetry criticism and memoir forthcoming from Icon in the UK and Norton in the US.
 On top of his academic work, he writes literary journalism, and is represented as an author of fiction by the Wylie Agency.

 Author photo: Jenny Holden